-A person must apply for energy assistance at the agency in the county/tribe where they live on the date of the application.
+A person must apply for energy assistance where they are residing in Wisconsin.
 An applicant/household member with multiple residences must apply based on their primary residence.
 When an applicant/household member resides in more than one residence, the local WHEAP agency must indicate in HE+ System Notes on what basis they determined the primary residence.
 Applications for an address that has been determined to not be the primary residence will deny as an "ineligible dwelling".

-Applicants who receive LIHEAP assistance in another state during a heating season are not Wisconsin residents for the same heating season.
+Applicants who receive LIHEAP assistance in another state are not Wisconsin residents for the same heating season.